-- A wood stove is burning. - Holes in the ceiling that could lead to dust pollution during a blower door test. - Extremely weak building components, like a poorly installed suspended ceiling or loose wood wall paneling. - Lead or asbestos dust is present.
+- A wood stove is burning or contains ashes that may be pulled into the home. - Holes in the ceiling that could lead to dust pollution during a blower door test. - Extremely weak building components, like a poorly installed suspended ceiling or loose wood wall paneling. - Lead or asbestos dust is present.